The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: The Gandy-Hyland functional in Nonstandard Analysis

-First of all, one obtains external bar induction from \ref{STP} as in Theorem \ref{ebimaki2}.
-Secondly, one uses this bar induction to prove that $G(Y, s,M)$ is standard for standard $Y^{2}\in C, s^{0}$ and infinite $M^{0}$.
-Thirdly, one applies bar induction again to prove that \eqref{alltime} holds for fixed inputs.
-Fourth, the result for $H(\cdot, M)$ is now straightforward.
-Intuitively speaking, $H$ and $G$ only really differ in the second case of their definition for elements in the sequence \emph{with infinite index}, which does not matter due to nonstandard continuity.
+First of all, \textsf{EBI} and nonstandard continuity $\NPC$ may be used in light of Theorem \ref{loeder} and Theorem \ref{ebimaki}.
+Secondly, one uses this bar induction to prove that $G(Y, s,M)$ is standard for standard $Y^{2}\in C, s^{0}$ and nonstandard $M^{0}$.
+Thirdly, one applies bar induction again to prove that \eqref{alltime2} holds for fixed inputs.
+In both cases, nonstandard continuity is used to establish \eqref{cond1} and \eqref{cond2} in external bar induction.
 We now provide a detailed proof.